The Carnegie Steel Company: A Historical Overview

 Beginnings of the Carnegie Steel Company

-The Carnegie Steel Company traces its roots back to a humble forge started in 1858 at Girty’s Run in Millvale, Duquesne Borough, now a part of Allegheny.
+The Carnegie Steel Company traces its roots back to a humble forge started in 1858 at Girty’s Run in Millvale, Duquesne Borough, now a part of Allegheny County.
 The initial operation was small and modest, equipped with a small engine and a rudimentary wooden trip-hammer that stood as the first mechanical substitute for the sledgehammer.

 Andrew Carnegie’s Entry into the Steel Industry